Day Trips to Sintra from Lisbon

 • 8 hours

-• Includes tickets to the Pena Palace and Quinta da Regaleira
+• Includes admission to the Pena Palace and Quinta da Regaleira

 • Small group and air-conditioned transport